-Compost tea is what you obtain when you soak compost in water.
+Compost tea is obtained when you soak compost in water.
 The nutrients in the compost end up in the water, resulting in something like an organic liquid fertilizer.
-However, this fertilizer comprises microorganisms and nutrients that are beneficial for cannabis.
+However, this fertilizer includes microorganisms and nutrients that are beneficial for cannabis.

-Compost teas have become an effective way to feed cannabis plants without having to buy or use fertilizers.
-The teas are made from good compost, and they contain nutrients and beneficial microorganisms that boost plant growth and protect the plants against diseases.
+Compost teas have become an effective way to feed cannabis plants without buying or using fertilizers.
+The teas are made from good compost, containing nutrients and beneficial microorganisms that boost plant growth and protect the plants against diseases.

-Organic tea is rich in nutrients and microorganisms, including nematodes, protozoa, certain bacteria, and fungi.
+Organic tea contains nutrients and microorganisms, including nematodes, protozoa, certain bacteria, and fungi.
 This combination helps to defend your plant against pathogens and enhances the overall growth and health of cannabis.

 Why is compost tea important for your cannabis plants?

 It reduces the presence of weeds and pests.
 This helps the cannabis plants ward off diseases like blight.
-The tea can also protect marijuana from pathogens that could harm or kill it.
+The tea can also protect marijuana from harmful or deadly pathogens.

 Adding compost tea to your cannabis plants injects nutrients into them.
-Thus, increasing plant size due to a strengthened immune system obtained from numerous trace elements.
+Thus, increased plant size is due to a strengthened immune system obtained from numerous trace elements.

 The best organic tea for cannabis makes you less reliant on chemical fertilizers that cause harm to your plants.
 When you use the best compost tea for marijuana, you create something 100% organic, leading to a thriving and self-sustaining ecosystem.

-It helps maximizes water retention in the soil
+It helps maximize water retention in the soil.

 Improves the overall health of the plants by injecting them with beneficial fungi, bacteria, protozoa, and nematodes of multiple species.